WebAssembly/threads/document/core/appendix/properties.rst

 .. [#cite-cpp2018]
    A machine-verified version of the formalization and soundness proof is described in the following article:
    Conrad Watt. |CPP2018|_.
 Proceedings of the 7th ACM SIGPLAN Conference on Certified Programs and Proofs (CPP 2018).
 ACM 2018.

+.. [#cite-oopsla2019]
+   The formalization of the relaxed memory model is derived from the following article:
+   Conrad Watt, Andreas Rossberg, Jean Pichon-Pharabod. |OOPSLA2019|_.
+Proceedings of the ACM on Programming Languages (OOPSLA 2019).
+ACM 2019.